-- List the full name and titles of the board members. - List the board members qualification to be representative of the community to be served (e.g., member of XYZ Tribe, Pacific Islander or Alaska Native). - List the members of the board of directors that have legal authority for the organization, including oversight of program and fiscal operations, and not members of an advisory
+- List the full names and titles of the board members - List the board members' qualification to be representative of the community to be served (e.g. member of XYZ Tribe, Pacific Islander or Alaska Native). - List the members of the Board of Directors that have legal authority for the organization, including oversight of program and fiscal operations, and not members of an advisory committee or sub-organization within a main organization.
+ANA recommends, but does not require documenting this on organization letterhead.